w3f/polkadot-wiki/docs/general/staking-dashboard.md

 Additionally, you will be able to see the followings:

-- Balance Panel: The panel shows the bonded amount distinguishing between **nominating**, **in a pool**, and **not staking**.
+- The Balance Panel: The panel shows the bonded amount distinguishing between **nominating**, **in a pool**, and **not staking**.
 The amount that is not staking is further divided into **free** (balance that can be transferred) and **reserve** (balance that is needed the keep the account on-chain, see [existential deposit](../learn/learn-accounts.md#existential-deposit-and-reaping)).

-- Recent Payouts Panel: The panel shows a bar chart with the rewards that have been paid out to you in the past 15 days either as a nominator or a pool member (manually claimed).
+- The Recent Payouts Panel: The panel shows a bar chart with the rewards that have been paid out to you in the past 15 days either as a nominator or a pool member (manually claimed).
 Below the bar chart there is a line chart showing then 10-day moving average.

 Additional statistics can be found at the bottom of the overview page.